 “All must wait,” the man said.
 “Read sign.”

 Hassan sighed internally.
 Beaurocrats.
-Should he try to loosen the man up with Muḥammad's joke?
-No, he'd botch it and create an international incident.
+Should he try to loosen the man up with Muhammad’s Russia joke?
+No life here, no life there.
+No, he’d botch it and create a diplomatic incident.
 Instead he gave the clerk a serious look and said, “Listen my friend.
-If I have to wait you'll be billed, and then your boss will want to know what the extra charges were for.
+If I have to wait you’ll be billed, and then your boss will want to know what the extra charges were for.
 Plus, I actually have two things for you.”
-Hassan reached into his bag and rooted for a pack of Life Saver candies he'd purchased just an hour ago, before his lunch with Jamilah.
+Hassan reached into his bag and rooted for a pack of Life Saver candies he’d purchased just an hour ago, before Dhuhr prayer.
 “One,” he said, setting the Life Savers on the counter.
 “Delicious capitalist treat.
 Just for you, because I like your attention to detail.
 Two” – he set the envelope and signature sheet on the counter – “delivery.”

 “Ho ho, funny man,” the bureaucrat said, decidedly not laughing.
 “Like Easter Bunny, da?
 Okay, give me.”
 He took the delivery and the candies and signed.
 “We Russians are capitalists too now, you know.”